Risk-Team/CAVAanalytics/README.md

 ## 1st Step
 ### Loading data: load_data function

 **cavaR** simplifies and standardize how to load multiple climate models/simulations or other netcdf files (e.g impact models from ISIMIP).
-To **load local data**, specify the path to your directories, containing, for example, sevral RCPs and a folder with historical runs (Figure 1).
+To **load local data**, specify the path to your directories, containing, for example, several RCPs and a folder with historical runs.

 ```
 exmp1 <- load_data(country = "Somalia", variable="hurs", years.hist=2000, years.projections=2010